 With the ruamel.yaml package, Hammer can emit what files have modified any configuration keys in YAML format.
+Turning on key history is accomplished with the --dump-history command-line flag.
 The file is named {action}-output-history.yml and is located in the output folder of the given action.